MobileComposer/MobileComposer.github.io/_posts/2016-12-23-Front-To-Back.md

 # Datacontext and Breeze.js
 In our controller we explictly list datacontext as a module.
 The datacontext allows the ViewModel to access data easily.
-For example if we wanted to access a list of AppBrands that we have in a organization we would just call datacontext.getAppBrands.
+For example, if we wanted to access a list of AppBrands that we have in a organization we would just call datacontext.getAppBrands.
 Our ViewModel does not know how this call is being made it just knows that if it calls this function a list of AppBrands will be returned.
 In our datacontext we use [Breeze.js](http://www.getbreezenow.com/breezejs) which is a client side JavaScript library that manages data.
 Breeze.JS allows us to easily query data within our datacontext.
 An example of a query that we use is below: